Ljinod/cozy-docs/src/documents/en/hack/cookbooks/sharing.html.md

 Here you go!
-You shared your document(s) to your recipient(s): their Cozy will display a notification to warn them about the share request, yours will handle the rest of the operations and will also display a notification when your request will be accepted or -- we sure don't hope so -- denied. :-)
+You shared your document(s) to your recipient(s): their Cozy will display a notification to warn them about the share request.
+Once they have answered yours will handle the rest of the operations and also inform you about their response through yet another notification.

 ## The Protocol